-The service animal must fit within the area of a passenger’s seat and be able to perform its duties at the seat location.
+The service animal must fit within a passenger’s seat area and be able to perform its duties at the seat location.
 They must remain on the floor throughout the flight and must never be in or blocking the aisle.
 If the animal is too large to fit under the seat or at the passenger’s feet, we will accommodate the service animal in another location near the passenger if space is available (e.g., because the flight is not full).
 If there is no additional space, we will, at no charge, allow the passenger to book on another flight with available space.
 Passengers may wish to purchase a second seat to ensure that there is sufficient space on the flight for the animal to safely and comfortably fly.

 Passengers can book a service animal on the Aero website or by contacting email@example.com.
 Should a passenger have two service animals, we will make every effort to accommodate.
-If the animal does not meet the qualifications to travel as a trained service animal, it may be eligible to travel under our general pet requirements assuming available capacity (see Section 8 Travelling with Pets).
+If the animal does not meet the qualifications to travel as a trained service animal, it may be eligible to travel under our general pet requirements assuming available capacity (see Section 8 Traveling with Pets).
 The animal must be trained to behave in a public setting and must remain in control of the handler at all times.
-Any threatening behavior may result in denying travel to the service animal and passenger.
+Any threatening or disruptive behavior may result in denying travel to the service animal and passenger.

 Please note that on our Legacy 600, we have a limit of five total service animals due to space requirements.

 Passengers with service animals will not be seated in emergency exit rows.
 Service animals may not obstruct an aisle or other area that must remain unobstructed in order to facilitate an emergency evacuation.